Talk to your fred’s Pharmacist about immunizations available for you and your family. Below is a breakdown of a few you should understand.

 Will a flu shot cause me to get sick?

-Create healthier school and work environments by educating yourself and those around you about the effects of every day transferrable diseases.
+Create healthier school and work environments by educating yourself and those around you about the effects of everyday transferable diseases.

-Talk with a local fred’s pharmacy about the recommended vaccines and shots for you and your family.
+Talk with a local fred’s Pharmacist about the recommended vaccines and shots for you and your family.